 My Grief Story

-It was the same when my great uncle was murdered and when my granddad died, their funerals weren’t sad affairs for me.
-When I found out that my granddad had died there was a tiny moment of shock, and then more relief than anything.
-My granddad had been living with dementia for quite some time and didn’t recognise any of us any more.
-The home he’d been put it was bleak and depressing.
+It was the same when my great-uncle was murdered and when my granddad died, their funerals weren’t sad affairs for me.
+When I found out that my granddad had died, there was a tiny moment of shock, and then more relief than anything.
+My granddad had been living with dementia for quite some time and didn’t recognise any of us anymore.
+The home he’d been put in was bleak and depressing.
 I was lucky to have been able to visit him there a few weeks before he died.
 I was disappointed that my family hadn’t put him into a better home, however.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with grief and loss in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.